JaedenRotondo/health-super-app/README.md

 There are also some pain points we need to watch out for:
 1. Users struggle with technical setup and connecting to hospital systems.
 2. Users not tracking symptoms because it is convoluted or takes too long.
-3. Since user's are mostly older in age, a simple and large-text design will increase accessibility
+3. Since users are mostly older, a simple and large-text design will increase accessibility

 ## Color Scheme
 ![IBDCare Color Pallete](https://github.com/user-attachments/assets/b382b9b2-07bb-49be-8db3-70f68b7884cd)